-- a) Each unit has a private or semi-private outdoor living space (yard, patio, courtyard, terrace, porch, balcony, deck, rooftop garden, etc.) that is accessible from the residential unit for the exclusive use of unit residents and that is at least 80 square feet in area and not less than 8 feet in any dimension; or - b) The lot or project area has one or more common outdoor living space(s) to be shared by building residents with the following standards: - i.
+- a) Each residential unit has a private or semi-private outdoor living space (yard, patio, courtyard, terrace, porch, balcony, deck, rooftop garden, etc.) that is accessible from the residential unit for the exclusive use of unit residents and that is at least 80 square feet in area and not less than 8 feet in any dimension; or - b) The lot has one or more common outdoor living space(s) to be shared by building residents with the following standards: - i.
 The common outdoor living space(s) must be located in one or more areas conveniently accessible to building residents via an ADA-compliant path. - ii.
 No area of the common outdoor living space(s) shall be less than 20 feet in any dimension. - iii.
-Common outdoor living space(s) must be landscaped with trees, shrubs, groundcover, ornamental plants, and the like. - iv.
-At least one area of the common outdoor living space(s), must be improved to accommodate activities such as sitting, walking, dining, children's play, community gardening, or other such typical outdoor activities; or - c) The lot or project has a combination of private and/or commonly shared outdoor living space(s) as described in a) and b) above. - 6.13.9.
+Common outdoor living space(s) shall at least be 50% vegetated. - iv.
+At least one area of the common outdoor living space(s), must be improved to accommodate activities such as sitting, walking, dining, children's play, community gardening, or other such typical outdoor activities; or - c) The lot has a combination of private and/or commonly shared outdoor living space(s) as described in a) and b) above.

+6.13.9.
 Landscaping.
-The front yard must be landscaped with a mix of trees, shrubs and ornamental plants in a manner characteristic of other residential properties in the neighborhood.
-This may include planting, potentially in combination with fencing, along the frontage and property lines, as well as planting areas along walkways or building foundations).
-Street trees must be installed where they are not present.
-Applications for buildings with five or more units must provide a professionally prepared planting plan. - 6.13.10.
+The front yard shall be landscaped with a mix of trees, shrubs and ornamental plants in addition to grass, in a manner characteristic of other residential properties in the neighborhood.
+This may include planting, potentially in combination with fencing, along the frontage and property lines, as well as planting areas along walkways or building foundations.
+Trees shall be installed if they are not present.
+Applications for buildings with five or more units shall provide a landscaping or planting plan prepared by a professional landscape architect, landscape designer, arborist, site designer or engineer experienced with landscape design.

+6.13.10.
 Laundry.
-There must be laundry hook-ups in each unit or common laundry facilities in the building.
-Clotheslines shall not be prohibited pursuant to 24 V.S.A. §4413. - 6.13.11.
+There shall be laundry hook-ups in each unit or common laundry facilities in the building.
+Clotheslines shall not be prohibited pursuant to 24 V.S.A. §4413.

+6.13.11.
 Bulk Storage.
-Residential units must have a secured, enclosed bulk storage area for the exclusive use of unit residents that is at least 80 square feet in area and not less than 8 feet in any dimension.
-The storage area may be separate from the residential unit and may be located within the building or within an accessory building.
-If the storage area will be located within a garage, it must be in addition to the area necessary to accommodate any required parking. - 6.13.12.
+Residential units must have a secure, enclosed bulk storage area for the exclusive use of unit residents that is at least 50 square feet in area and not less than 5 feet in any dimension.
+The storage area may be separate from the residential unit or may be located within the building or within an accessory building.
+If the storage area will be located within a garage, it must be in addition to the area necessary to accommodate any required parking.

+6.13.12.
 Mechanicals and Utilities.
-Mechanicals and utilities shall be located on the side or rear of the building if feasible, and free-standing mechanicals and utilities shall be landscaped or screened to prevent visibility from a public road. - 6.13.13.
+Free-standing mechanicals and utilities shall be landscaped or screened to prevent visibility from a public road.
+The outdoor components of heat pumps shall be exempt from this requirement.

+6.13.13.
 Waste Storage.
 Trash and recycling receptacles must be stored on a hard surface in a location that is readily accessible to building residents and completely screened from view from a public road.
-If dumpsters are provided for waste collection, they must be kept within an enclosure constructed of durable materials or completely screened with vegetation. - 6.13.14.
+If dumpsters are provided for waste collection, they must be kept within an enclosure constructed of durable materials or completely screened with vegetation and shall not be placed in the front yard.

+6.13.14.
 EV-Charging Parking Spaces.
 One EV-charging parking space for every 10 residential units shall be provided.